 Finally, the hotel’s location in the Pearl District makes it easy to park if you do not want to utilize the valet parking provided by the hotel.
 I found plenty of street parking.

 You will be extremely happy choosing the Canopy by Hilton.
-I know I would go back without a blink of the eye.
+I know I would go back without a blink of an eye.

 Dining in Portland

-Those who want to experience something a little different the Brazil Grill is a great place for meat lovers.
+For those who want to experience something a little different, the Brazil Grill is a great place for meat lovers.
 Located in the arts district, you will find an array of meats that are all carved tableside.
 The restaurant utilizes the Churrasco grilling method, a roasting style making meats very succulent.
-The restaurant concept resembles a buffet style eatery, so come prepared for a big meal with many items to sample.
+The restaurant concept resembles a buffet-style eatery, so come prepared for a big meal with many items to sample.
 Try not to fill up on the salad bar.
 Leave room to taste the grilled pineapple.
-I especially liked the Filet Mignon wrapped in bacon, the marinated scrimp and the tri-tip steak.
+I especially liked the Filet Mignon wrapped in bacon, the marinated scrimp, and the tri-tip steak.

-Note: Common to the travel industry, this writer was hosted to some attractions during her weekend escape.
+Note: Common to the travel industry, this writer was hosted at some attractions during her weekend escape.
 While it has not influenced this review, the writer believes in full disclosure.